deepc-6/Cpp-AsciiRogueLike/README.md

 # Cpp-AsciiRogueLike
-This Cpp program simulates a 1-D RogueLike game with Ascii characters.
+This Cpp program uses Visual Studio to simulate a 1-D RogueLike game with Ascii characters.